RomiGilat/EJCR_ECEN360_FinalProject/README.md

 download the Docker file to ensure the proper environment is provided so all the necessary libraries and their dependencies can run properly.

+1. Open terminal/powershell/command prompt, navigate to where you want to      download the docker file

+2. Clone the repository
+   This can be done using the command git clone <respository_URL>
+   This is the URL: RomiGilat/EJCR_ECEN360_FinalProject

+3. Navigate to  cloned repository.
+   This can be done using cd <repository_name>

+4. Build the Docker image.
+   docker build -t <notebook_EJRC.ipynb>

+5. Run the Docker Container
+   docker run -it --rm p < host_port>

 ## Project Description